-The multivariate extensions of the assessor model lead to a hierarchy of models as discussed earlier: the most flexible full MUAM 5 with no assumptions on the relations between attributes and samples; the RMUAM 6, which reduces the dimensionality of both the products and the scalings structures; and the onecomponent RMUAM 7.
-Assessing this hierarchy of models in a practical data analysis situation requires a strategy based on different model comparisons with different focuses.
+The multivariate extensions of the assessor model lead to a hierarchy of models as discussed above: the most flexible full MUAM (5) with no assumptions on the relations between attributes nor samples, the RMUAM (6) which reduces the dimensionality of both the products and the scalings structures, and the one-component RMUAM (7).
+Assessing this hierarchy of models in a practical data analysis situation requires a strategy based on different model comparisons with different focus.

-The test of adequacy of the MUAM 5 can be carried out by simply checking for uni-dimensionality of the individual PCA models.
+The test of adequacy of the MUAM (5) can be done by simply checking for unidimensionality of the individual PCA models.
 If some attributes follow the multiplicative structure and others do not, it may be possible to continue further investigations with the former group only.
 Or one may choose to use the MUAM whether it fits the data completely or not, knowing that in this way the generic scaling effect has now been separated from the real perceptual disagreement effects.
-The latter, represented by the residuals from the MUAM, could then be subjected to further multivariate analysis to study this information.
+The latter, represented by the residuals from the MUAM could then be subjected to further multivariate analysis to study this information.

-Then the RMUAM 6 should be evaluated for different numbers of components in each of the two modes (product and scaling).
+Then the RMUAM (6) should be evaluated for different number of components in each of the two modes (product and scaling).
 The question is whether there is a link between the attributes that can be adequately modelled by a reduced factor model in at least one of the two modes.

 Another way of assessing the validity of the RMUAM consists in evaluating how much variability is explained by ignoring information on scaling differences among assessors.
-This can be carried out by calculating the model explained variance but replacing the predicted $\hat{X}{ijk}$ values with the product-by-attribute averaged data for each ith assessor slice, that is, by replicating the $v{jk}$ matrix l times.
-If the explained variance computed in this way is close to the ones obtained from the RMUAM, then this is an indication of a poor performance of the RMUAM.
+This can be done by calculating the model explained variance but replacing the predicted $\hat{X}{ijk}$ values with the product by attribute averaged data for each $i^{th}$ assessor slice, i.e. by replicating the $v{jk}$ matrix I times.
+If the explained variance computed in this way is close to the ones obtained from the RMUAM then this is an indication of a poor performance of the RMUAM.
 In other words, a multivariate model accounting also for the scaling effects does not provide further insights in the analysis of data.

-Implicit in the assessment of RMUAM 6 is the check of the validity of the one-component RMUAM 7, as one component is one of the models that take part in this comparison.
+Implicit in the assessment of RMUAM (6) is the check of the validity of the one-component RMUAM (7), since one component is one of the models that take part in this comparison.